 Parents/carers should ensure that family holidays and special leave are arranged outside of school term time.
 Parents/carers do not have the automatic right to remove their child from school during term time for this reason.
 Requests for leave from school must be made in using the form above to the Headteacher 3 weeks in advance of the leave being taken.
 In the case of unforeseen circumstances, such as a family bereavement that requires the child to travel to another country, this will be taken into consideration.

-The Parent Governor Committee (that will include the headteacher) will together consider all applications for special leave.
+The headteacher will together consider all applications for special leave.
 When deciding whether to authorise absence, the committee will take the special circumstances into account.
 Examples of these might be:

-All requests for authorised absence will be responded to in writing, and will, if appropriate, outline the details of when the child is expected to return to school.
+All requests for authorised absence will be responded to in writing using the form below, and will, if appropriate, outline the details of when the child is expected to return to school.

 Parents/carers should contact the school immediately if there will be a cause for delay from the stated date of return.